jimthematrix/blockchain-features/README.md

 If you don't have a Kafka server handy, the easiest is to use a docker image, follow the instructions here: [https://github.com/spotify/docker-kafka](https://github.com/spotify/docker-kafka)

-Finally, start up a Kafka consumer to observe the messages produced by the peer.
+Finally, start up a Kafka consumer to observe the messages produced by the peer (case #1 above) or the event listener (case #2).
 One easy way to get a Kafka consumer is installing the GO implementation:

 In your vagrant VM host:

   * `go get github.com/Shopify/sarama/tools/kafka-console-consumer`
   * `kafka-console-consumer -topic=hlevents -brokers=192.168.99.100:9092`